japenny/MyResume/README.md

 📍 Mountain View, California
 📅 Aug 2024 – Nov 2024

 - Pioneered a comprehensive experimental LLM-based pipeline to effectively detect hallucinations in bilingual machine translation outputs.
+- Engineered a Python-based preprocessing pipeline with NumPy and parallelized core pipeline modules, accelerating model training throughput.
 - Improved pipeline consistency and reliability by deploying 4+ research-supported prompt engineering methodologies.
 - Boosted model evaluation robustness by integrating a novel quantitative metric, which drove a 15%+ uplift in model accuracy.
 - Directed a 6-person human rater study, producing a gold-standard NLP dataset of 400+ data points for linguistic translation evaluation.